 However, let’s dig deeper into integrating pub/sub messaging with Android.
 We’re using a publish/subscribe design pattern to update and synchronize the data across all devices connected.

-We have listed below some of the common challenges and tips to circumvent them, which will help the developers in avoiding some common pitfalls when building a realtime application with Android.
+We have listed below some of the common challenges and tips to circumvent them, which will help the developers in avoiding some common pitfalls when building a real-time application with Android.

 In this ToDo App, there are multiple screens which rely of PubNub’s subscribe callback for updating the UI.
-Initializing PubNub object as part of the Activity subclass for each UI screen will lead to multiple object initialization and callback registrations every time the screen is activated and this can lead to unexpected behavior such as multiple invocation of callback function.
+Initializing PubNub App Context as part of the Activity subclass for each UI screen will lead to multiple object initialization and callback registrations every time the screen is activated and this can lead to unexpected behavior such as multiple invocation of callback function.

-It is better to have a separate background service for managing the PubNub object.
+It is better to have a separate background service for managing the PubNub App Context.
 This service is called during Android boot process with the help of a Broadcast Receiver which listens to “Boot Completed” event.
 Whenever a PubNub message is received, a broadcast is sent using intent filter.
 This intent is listened/caught by another Broadcast receiver using the same intent filter which then updates the UI.

 Here is how a message received in PubNub channel is handler in the background service.